-While the classic is your BFF why not bring in the party animal for the ultimate season of good times with the Britannia limited edition a guaranteed head-turner in any sea of suits.
+While the classic is an every eventer why not bring in the party animal for the ultimate season of good times with the Britannia limited edition a guaranteed head-turner in any sea of suits.
 Simply flash the Union Jack lining to stand out from the crowd – it is a real festive cracker.

 Two tuxedos hanging in your wardrobe – a bit excessive do I hear you say?
 Ever heard a girl say that about yet another little black dress.
 And why should the girls have all the fun.